-- Both recipients and donors must be current employees of the County. - A donor may not donate an amount of sick leave which would cause his/her sick leave balance to go below 40 days. - An employee becomes eligible to receive donated sick leave at the point in time when all four of the criteria below are met: 1.
-The employee or member of his/her immediate family suffers from a "medically certified" illness, injury, impairment, or physical or mental condition which has caused, or is likely to cause, the employee to go on leave for at least ten consecutive working days; 2.
-The employee's need for absence is certified by a licensed practicing physician; 3.
-The employee has exhausted all of his/her available paid leave; and 4.
+- Both recipients and donors must be current employees of the County. - A donor may not donate an amount of sick leave which would cause his/her sick leave balance to be less than 40 hours. - An employee becomes eligible to receive donated sick leave at the point in time when criteria below are met:

+1. The employee or member of his/her immediate family suffers from a "medically certified" illness, injury, impairment, or physical or mental condition which has caused, or is likely to cause, the employee to go on leave for at least 5 consecutive working days.
+2. The employee's need for absence is certified by a licensed medical provider.
+3. The employee has exhausted all his/her available sick and vacation time; and 4.
 The employee has complied with administrative regulations governing the use of sick leave.

-Participation in the Sick Leave Sharing Program is at the discretion of the employee and requires approval of the County Judge or Elected Official.
+Participation in the Sick Leave Sharing Program is at the discretion of the employee and requires approval of Human Resources, Supervisor or Elected Official.